-4.2.
-The Frontal Cordillera bulldozing westwards the whole Andean fold-thrust belt huge basement anticline (30-50 km wide) that elongates probably more than ~700 km along the grain of the Andes (at least between 28°S and 34.5°S; e.g., Mpodozis and Ramos [1989]) and is located side-by-side, east of the similarly long Andean fold-thrust belt represented by the Principal Cordillera (Fig. 2b).
-The anticline shape of the Frontal Cordillera is outlined in section (Fig. 8a) by the unconformable basal contact of the Choiyoi Group rocks (Permian-Triassic) over the Palaeozoic Gondwanan basement, which includes Proterozoic metamorphic rocks [Polanski, 1964; 1972; Ragona et al., 1995; Heredia et al., 2002; Giambiagi et al., 2003].
+[46] The Frontal Cordillera is the only Andean basement high to scale with the mechanical function of a rigid buttress that backstops the shortening and the high elevation of the Principal Cordillera.
+This function is represented in Figure 8b by a bulldozer.
+The Frontal Cordillera forms a huge basement anticline (30-50 km wide) that elongates probably more than ~700 km along the grain of the Andes (at least between 28°S and 34.5°S [e.g., Mpodozis and Ramos, 1989]) and is located side by side, east of the similarly long Andean fold-thrust belt represented by the Principal Cordillera (Figure 2b).
+The anticline shape of the Frontal Cordillera is outlined in section (Figure 8a) by the unconformable basal contact of the Choiyoi Group rocks (Permian-Triassic) over the Paleozoic Gondwanan basement, which includes Proterozoic metamorphic rocks [Polanski, 1964, 1972; Ragona et al., 1995; Heredia et al., 2002; Giambiagi et al., 2003].
 The Frontal Cordillera appears thus as a crustal-scale ramp anticline providing the necessary boundary conditions to maintain the high elevation in the Principal Cordillera and to produce the westward propagation the San Ramón thrust system.
-Similar fold-thrust structures reaching the surface northwards or southwards from the San Ramón system along the West Andean Front have probably the same origin and relation with the Frontal Cordillera.
+Similar fold-thrust structures reaching the surface northward or southward from the San Ramón system along the West Andean Front have probably the same origin and relation with the Frontal Cordillera.
 Therefore, the main crustal-scale ramp under the Frontal Cordillera anticline must dip necessarily eastward and the overall Andean structure at the latitude of Santiago has a decided westward vergence.
-Albeit much less pronounced, the localised westward-dipping thrust features described to the East of the Frontal Cordillera (Figs. 2b and 8a) must also be of crustal-scale [Ramos et al., 1996b] and are discussed later.
+Albeit much less pronounced, the localized westward dipping thrust features described to the east of the Frontal Cordillera (Figures 2b and 8a) must also be of crustal scale [Ramos et al., 1996b] and are discussed in section section 4.5.